• Youtube Video:

-This program is made possible by the generous support of the Kim Koo Foundation.
+This program was hosted by the Korea Society as part of the Kim Koo Professional Series.

 The Promised Republic: Developmental Society and The Making of Modern Seoul, 1961-1971